supercaracal/lsolr/README.md

 * [Gem Guide](http://guides.rubygems.org/make-your-own-gem/)

 ## Motivation

-We are trying to use this gem in web service of our company.
+We are trying to use this gem in a web service of our company.
 Our search component has complex features.
-So we should implement as polymorphic class each search parameters.
+So we should implement as a polymorphic class each search parameters.
-We think this gem fit in implementation like that.
+We think this gem fits in implementation like that.